huaweicloud/terraform-provider-huaweicloud/docs/resources/as_configuration.md

 * `metadata` - (Optional, Map, ForceNew) Specifies the key/value pairs to make available from within the instance.
   Changing this will create a new resource.

-* `personality` - (Optional, List, ForceNew) Specifies the customize personality of an instance by defining one or more files and their contents.
-The [object](#instance_config_personality_object) structure is documented below.
+* `personality` - (Optional, List, ForceNew) Specifies the injected file information.
+Only text file can be injected.
+A maximum of five files can be injected, and the maximum size of each file is 1 KB.
+  The [personality](#instance_config_personality_object) structure is documented below.
   Changing this will create a new resource.

 <a name="instance_config_disk_object"></a>